In praise of the colour yellow

 Japanese white-eye is very common in the lowlands of Taiwan.
 This bird is feeding in a flower of Taiwanese cherry tree (Prunus campanulata) in the city of Taichung.
 (Photo copyright © by Kaj Halberg)

-Japanese white-eye, feeding on fruits of Chinese tallow-tree (Triadica sebifera), Taichung.
-This tree is presented elsewhere, see Nature: Autumn.
+Japanese white-eye, feeding on fruits of a Chinese tallow-tree (Triadica sebifera), Taichung.
+The gorgeous winter foliage of this tree is presented on the page Autumn.
 (Photo copyright © by Kaj Halberg)

 Araguaney is a very commonly planted ornamental tree in warmer parts of the world.
 These pictures are from the city of Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)